hiromis/notes/Lesson5.md

 ![](lesson5/6.png)

 Let's freeze all of those other layers.
 So what does that mean?
-All that means is that we're asking fastai and PytTorch that when we train (however many epochs we do), when we call fit, don't back propagate the gradients back into those layers.
+All that means is that we're asking fastai and PyTorch that when we train (however many epochs we do), when we call fit, don't back propagate the gradients back into those layers.
 In other words, when you go `parameters=parameters - learning rate * gradient`, only do it for the new layers, don't bother doing it for the other layers, That's what freezing means - just means don't update those parameters.

 So it'll be a little bit faster as well because there's a few less calculations to do.
 It'll take up a little bit less memory because there's a few less gradients that we have to store.
 But most importantly it's not going to change weights that are already better than nothing - they're better than random at the very least.